ConcourseOpen/DeFi-Pulse-Adapters/README.md

 # Getting Started

-Before starting to build the adapter for your project, please [contact the DeFi Pulse team](https://discord.gg/Gx4TCTk) to obtain and sign a contributor agreement, and to obtain a project specific SDK key.
+Before starting to build the adapter for your project, please fill out and submit this [short form](https://forms.gle/sftGdpDq7mGrvSN38) to obtain and sign a contributor agreement and to obtain a project-specific SDK key.

 Once you have the repo cloned locally, install dependencies by running: